Helios Airways Flight 522: Accident

-At 11:49, flight attendant Andreas Prodromou (Greek: Ανδρέας Προδρόμου) entered the cockpit and sat down in the captain's seat, having remained conscious by using a portable oxygen supply.
-Early media reports erroneously claimed his girlfriend and fellow flight attendant, Haris Charalambous (Greek: Χάρις Χαραλάμπους), was also seen in the cockpit helping Prodromou try to control the aircraft.
+At 11:49, flight attendant Andreas Prodromou (Ανδρέας Προδρόμου) entered the cockpit and sat down in the captain's seat, having remained conscious by using a portable oxygen supply.
+Early media reports erroneously claimed his girlfriend and fellow flight attendant, Haris Charalambous (Χάρις Χαραλάμπους), was also seen in the cockpit helping Prodromou try to control the aircraft.
 According to a July 2006 television documentary, blood samples that were found in the radar controls were matched to Prodromou's DNA and also those of Haris, which led the documentary's investigators to the conclusion that the two flight attendants were trying to save the plane.
 However, the official investigation report published in October 2006 said the F-16 crew only saw one male in the cockpit and did not mention DNA evidence.
 Prodromou held a UK Commercial Pilot Licence, but was not qualified to fly the Boeing 737.

 Prodromou waved at the F-16s very briefly, but almost as soon as he entered the cockpit, the left engine flamed out due to fuel exhaustion, and the plane left the holding pattern and started to descend.
 Crash investigators concluded that Prodromou's experience was insufficient for him to gain control of the aircraft under the circumstances.
-He did succeed, though, in banking the plane away from Athens and toward a rural area as the engines flamed out, with his actions meaning that no ground casualties occurred.
 Some evidence indicates he tried to wake up the pilots and his girlfriend, who were all in a deep coma by that time.
 Ten minutes after the loss of power from the left engine, the right engine also flamed out and, just before 12:04, the aircraft crashed into hills in the vicinity of the village of Grammatiko, 40 km from Athens in East Attica, killing everyone on board.